Azure/data-management-zone/README.md

 By default, all the services which comes under Data Management Zone are enabled and you must explicitly disable them if you don't want it to be deployed.

+> Note: Before deploying the resources, we recommend to check registration status of the required resource providers in your subscription.
+For more information, see [Resource providers for Azure services](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).

 <p align="center">
   <img src="./docs/media/DataHub.png" alt="Data Management Zone" width="500"/>
 </p>